dworschak/Witcher/MODDING.md

 The culling is done via defines for non-immortal races, and via event otherwise.

-Court pruning of immortals is mainly controlled via health (NDefines.NEngine.HEALTH_IMMUNITY_TO_PRUNING).
+Court pruning of immortals is mainly controlled via health (`NDefines.NEngine.HEALTH_IMMUNITY_TO_PRUNING`).
 All races that are immortal, but get auto-generated courtiers, need to be subject to pruning to keep game performances acceptable, and should have total health below the limit.
 In addition marriage also prevent pruning, so A.I. should not be helped to marry immortal race courtiers.

 ### Fertility

-Some races are infertile, so never impregnate via event without an actual fertility check:
+Some races are infertile, so never impregnate via event without an actual fertility check (`fertility = 0`).

+In addition races have different menaupause age, so it is not handled via `NDefines.NCharacter.MAX_CHILD_BIRTH_AGE`, but via a hidden character modifier `menopause`:

 - Humans become infertile at 45
 - Most other races become infertile at 50